selwy6208/svelte_typescript_ecommerce/README.md

 # Contributing

-If you like the ideas behind Svelte Commerce and want to become a contributor - join github discussions, check the list of the active issues or contact me directly via swadesh@litekart.in
+If you like the ideas behind Svelte Commerce and want to become a contributor - join github discussions, check the list of the active issues or contact me directly via babidev6208@gmail.com

 # Thank